Dichter: Earthquake could cost Israel NIS 150b

 Latest News

-Give to the Rapid Response Fund: Iran & Israel War
+Give to the Rapid Response Fund: War Relief Efforts

-As war erupts between Israel and Iran, people across the Epicenter are facing unimaginable fear, trauma, and loss.
-Cities are under fire, families are being displaced, and the need for immediate aid has never been more urgent.
+The intense war between Israel and Iran caused people across the Epicenter to face unimaginable fear, trauma, and loss.
 Through our Rapid Response Fund, we mobilize resources to provide emergency aid to those impacted in Israel and neighboring countries.